Contact Us for a Free Consultation (213) 542-0979

 Another difference in federal courts is the application of mandatory minimum sentences – especially for drug offenses.
 For instance, if a defendant had possession of a small amount of certain controlled substances, they could then be facing up to a ten-year mandatory minimum sentence from which the federal judge has no discretion to vary.

 If a plea bargain can't be reached, the case must proceed to a federal jury trial.
-All jury members have to get a unanimous verdict after hearing arguments and seeing evidence from the Assistant United States Attorney and the federal criminal defense lawyer.
+After hearing arguments and seeing evidence from the Assistant United States Attorney and the federal criminal defense lawyer, all jury members must reach a unanimous verdict.

 What Are Departures from the Guidelines?